 The look & feel

 I think it goes without saying that the Fiat 500 is an absolute beauty.
-It’s one of Marmalade’s best selling cars, and I can see why.
 It’s retro looks, inside and out, make you feel proud to be driving it!
-There’s also so many cool features that come with different models of the 500.
-The one I drove (A Fiat 500 Lounge) had tartan like seats and a sun roof, which added a little extra excitement inside the car when I was driving it.
+There are also so many cool features that come with different models of the 500.
+The one I drove (A Fiat 500 Lounge) had tartan-like seats and a sunroof, which added a little extra excitement inside the car when I was driving it.

 It took me a while to actually like the look of the Fiat Tipo.
 At first, I wasn’t sure if it really suited me which is something I find quite important.
 As I’ll be driving the car, I want to like the way it looks – just like I wouldn’t wear an outfit if I didn’t like it.
 So whilst first impressions weren’t great, after a while it really started to grow on me.
 I stepped out of the small city car mind set and actually really began to appreciate how this car looked when compared to other bigger cars on the road.
 It was sleek and sophisticated, which I was absolutely on board with.
 When driving it, I felt a bit more grown up than I did when driving smaller cars (I know I’m 23, but I’m not admitting to being an adult yet).

 The winner of the look & feel round?